Hale Ka Lae

 No analysis available

-MLS association_fee_includes indicates OTCOEX on 16 of 20 listings (agents commonly check this box).
-No public remarks explicitly state 'common area electricity' or 'building power included', but many listings reference shared amenities and low maintenance fees.
-Evidence is mainly from repeated MLS checkbox entries across multiple listings and appears plausible though not explicitly spelled out in remarks (medium confidence).
+MLS data indicates 16 of 20 listings have OTCOEX checked (agents commonly check this box).
+No public remarks explicitly state 'common area electricity' or 'building power included'.
+Evidence is therefore implied from multiple MLS listings across agents rather than explicit mention in the remarks.

 No analysis available